 - 6.1 A public consultation was carried out in 2020 before the decision was taken to move to a banded Council Tax Reduction scheme.
-As changes to the scheme are not being recommended a public consultation is not mandatory. - 6.2 The public consultation results were considered as part of the decision-making process when the banded scheme was put forward in 2020. - 6.3 The matter was considered by the Corporate Services Policy Advisory Committee on 11 October 2023, with the report recommendations supported.
+As changes to the scheme are not being recommended a public consultation is not mandatory. - 6.2 The public consultation results were considered as part of the decision-making process when the banded scheme was put forward in 2020. - 6.3 This report will be considered by the Corporate Services Policy Advisory Committee on 11 October 2023 and the Committee's comments and recommendations will be reported to Cabinet.